crystalline02/Tiny3D-OpenGL-Renderer/README.md

 # Tiny3D-OpenGL-Renderer
-This is a project of opengl renderer imitating general 3D solfware.In this project, I have implemented some basic algorithm regarding Computer Grahpics.They were listed below.
+This is a project of opengl renderer imitating general 3D solfware.In this project, I have implemented some basic algorithms regarding Computer Grahpics.They were listed below.
 # Features
 Transparent blending.